Fábio Aurélio

-Fábio Aurélio Rodrigues (born 24 September 1979) is a Brazilian former professional footballer who played for Grêmio, São Paulo, Valencia and Liverpool.
-He played as either a left back or left winger and represented Brazil at under-17 and under-20 levels and at the 2000 Sydney Olympics.
+Fábio Aurélio Rodrigues (born 24 September 1979) is a Brazilian former professional footballer who played for São Paulo, Valencia, Liverpool and Grěmio.
+He played as either a left-back or left-winger and represented Brazil at under-17 and under-20 levels and at the 2000 Sydney Olympics.

 Personal life

-Aurélio was born on 24 September 1979 in São Carlos, Brazil to parents Mario and Neide.
+Aurélio was born on 24 September 1979 in São Carlos, Brazil to his parents Mario and Neide.
 He holds dual citizenship of both Brazil and Italy.
 He has one sister, who is married to fellow Brazilian footballer Edu.
-Fábio married his wife Elaine in January 2000 and they have two children, Fábio (born December 2001) and Victoria (born 2006).
+Aurélio is married to Elaine since January 2000, and the couple have two children, Fábio (born 2001) and Victoria (born 2006).

 Club career

 São Paulo

-Aurélio is an academy graduate of São Paulo and made his senior debut for the club 1997, at the age of 17.
-During his time at the club, he made over 50 first team appearances and represented his native Brazil at both under-17 and under-20 levels, as well as at the 2000 Sydney Olympics.
+Aurélio is an academy graduate of São Paulo and made his senior debut for the club in 1997, at the age of 17.
+During his time at the club, he made over 50 appearances and represented his native Brazil at both under-17 and under-20 levels, as well as at the 2000 Sydney Olympics.
 He was also part of the squads which ended as runners-up in the Campeonato Paulista in 1996 and 1997, and as champions in 1998 and 2000.

 Valencia

-Aurélio joined Spanish club Valencia after the 2000 Olympics on a six-year contract.
-The 2001–02 season would see his first major trophy win, when he helped Rafael Benítez's team to their first La Liga championship in 31 years.
-The next year, Aurélio established himself as one of the league's best left-backs after scoring eight league goals (ten in all competitions).
-The 2003–04 season was another big year for Valencia, winning both the domestic La Liga championship as well as the 2003–04 UEFA Cup, defeating Marseille 2–0 in the latter competition's final.
+Aurélio joined La Liga club Valencia after the 2000 Sydney Olympics on a six-year contract.
+The 2001–02 season would see him win his first major trophy, when he helped Rafael Benítez's side win their first La Liga championship since 1971.
+The following season, Aurélio established himself as one of the league's best left-backs after scoring 8 league goals (10 in all competitions).
+The 2003–04 season was another big year for Valencia, as they won both La Liga as well as the UEFA Cup, defeating Marseille 2–0 in the latter competition's final.
 Aurélio, however, missed most of the season with a broken leg, managing only two games.